JackDilger/Milstone-Project-One/README.md

 - __The Footer__

   - Featured throughout each page on the site.
 Includes social links, the links will open to a new tab to ensure they can navigate the site easily.
+  - The companies spotify playlist will let customers know the type of music that is being played.
+The spotify playist icon stands out in the footer to promote this and align with user story 5.
   - The footer is valuable to the company as it will promote social media growth and in-turn increase sales.
   - Promoting social media to our customers will allow them to better interact with us, so these links display on all site pages.
   - Links to Facebook, Twitter and Instagram default to the sites home pages as the company doesn't have